 Do you remember “Dragon” magazine and “White Dwarf”?
 Maybe you were hardcore enough to have read Avalon Hill’s “The General”!

-In the 1980s when gamers wanted to get more out their games, to learn strategies to take their gaming to the next level or play new scenarios they relied on old fashioned print.
+In the 1980s to get more out their games, to learn strategies to take their gaming to the next level or play new scenarios, gamers relied on old fashioned print.

-The feature article was by Roger Keating on programming in machine language for game design where he shared his elite knowledge with SSG’s community.
+The feature article was by Roger Keating on programming in machine language for game design.

-“Run5” let SSG talk directly to their player community, helping them to get more value out of their games but also extending the life cycle of SSGs games.
+Run5 let SSG talk directly to their player community, helping them to get more value out of their games.
+This conversation also extended the life cycle of SSG’s games.

-“Run5” made the games creators real to the players.
-Readers of “Run5” got to know the members of SSG who not only penned articles and scenarios for the issues but teased each other in print about their “in-house” victories and losses and their personal quirks as wargamers.
+Run5 made game creators real to the players.
+Readers got to know the members of SSG who not only penned articles and scenarios.
+They also teased each other in print about their “in-house” victories and losses, and their personal quirks as wargamers.